google/kmsan/Documentation/dev-tools/kmsan.rst

 Disabling the instrumentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A function can be marked with ``__no_sanitize_memory``.
-Doing so will result in
+A function can be marked with ``__no_kmsan_checks``.
+Doing so makes KMSAN
+ignore uninitialized values in that function and mark its output as initialized.
+As a result, the user will not get KMSAN reports related to that function.

+Another function attribute supported by KMSAN is ``__no_sanitize_memory``.
+Applying this attribute to a function will result in KMSAN not instrumenting it,
-KMSAN not instrumenting that function, which can be helpful if we do not want
+which can be helpful if we do not want the compiler to mess up some low-level
-the compiler to mess up some low-level code (e.g. that marked with ``noinstr``).
+code (e.g. that marked with ``noinstr``).

 This however comes at a cost: stack allocations from such functions will have
 incorrect shadow/origin values, likely leading to false positives.
 Functions